colah/NLP-RNNs-Representations-Post/index.md

 Conclusion
 ===========

 The representation perspective of deep learning is a powerful view that seems to answer why deep neural networks are so effective.
+Beyond that, I think there's something extremely beautiful about it: why are neural networks effective?
+Because better ways of representing data can pop out of optimizing layered models.

 Deep learning is a very young field, where theories aren't strongly established and views quickly change.
 That said, it is my impression that the representation-focused perspective of neural networks is presently very popular.